Endpoint Insights

 Configuration Manager Logs

-Site server (normally primary site or CAS) log files are generally easy to find and they are found here: <Install location>\Logs.
-In my case it is E:\Program Files\Microsoft Configuration Manager\Logs.
+Site server (normally primary site or CAS) log files are generally easy to find and they are found here: <Install location>Logs.
+In my case it is E:Program FilesMicrosoft Configuration ManagerLogs.

 Why are there three possibilities for locating site server client log files?
-It all depends on if the MEMCM client was installed on the server before the server became a site server and also what site server roles were installed first.
+It all depends on if the ConfigMgr client was installed on the server before the server became a site server and also what site server roles were installed first.

 Servers